"Fog In My Throat" (1974/1976)

 What makes this such an effective horror story is the way Lafferty poses the hardest question in the background of what happens at the lab, outside the slaughter itself.
 Of course, the rats are really us.
 Are they deluded, pathetic animals trying to propitiate an indifferent cosmos?
 Is worship a fantasy that protects them from confronting the kind of cosmic horror the Lovecraft circle turned into an aesthetic and then marketeers into an industry?
 By making the rats material—but not formal—idolaters, Lafferty hands question to the reader.

 The rats display what Lafferty would have seen as the ordered drive to worship—what, following St. Thomas, Lafferty liked to call the procession of the creatures.
-This is a dimemsion that Rudisijl, in his gracelessness, simply cannot understand.
+This is a dimension that Rudisijl, in his gracelessness, simply cannot understand.
 Seen through Augustine, the lab experiment on the rats let them acquire the restless heart’s longing for God; seen through Aquinas, they are granted the workings of natural reason apart from revelation.